-This report presents the results of the August 31, 2018 actuarial valuation of the City of Lincoln Police and Fire Pension Fund (Plan).
+This report presents the results of the August 31, 2019 actuarial valuation of the City of Lincoln Police and Fire Pension Fund (Plan).
 The primary purposes of performing a valuation are to:

-- determine the actuarially determined employer contribution rate required to fund the Plan for the fiscal year ending two years from the valuation date, - disclose asset and liability measures as of the valuation date, - determine the experience of the Plan since the last valuation date, and - analyze and report on trends in contributions, assets, and liabilities over the past several years.
+- determine the actuarially determined employer contribution rate required to fund the Plan for the fiscal year ending two years from the valuation date, - disclose asset and liability measures as of the valuation date. - assess and disclose the key risks associated with funding the Plan, - determine the experience of the Plan since the last valuation date, and - analyze and report on trends in contributions, assets, and liabilities over the past several years.